CBS4 Crew Attacked On South Beach While Working Story About Efforts To Cut Down On Violence There: ‘Just Really Shaken Up’

 MIAMI (CBSMiami) – A CBS4 news crew was attacked on South Beach Wednesday night while working on a story.

-Fortunately, CBS4 Reporter Bobeth Yates and Photojournalist Ebenezer Mends are OK.READ MORE: Miami Beach Commissioners Pass Resolution Cutting Back Last Call On South Beach
+Fortunately, CBS4 Reporter Bobeth Yates and Photojournalist Ebenezer Mends are OK.READ MORE: Stage Nearly Set For Miss Universe Pageant At Seminole Hard Rock Hotel & Casino In Hollywood

 “Just really shaken up.
 Been reporting for a very long time, don’t want to date myself, but about 20 years, and I’ve never been attacked like this on a story,” Yates recalled.
 “The ironic part was we were actually covering crime on South Beach.”